saint11/DeadWeight/source/blacksalt.md

 footer-image: images/footer-ornaments.png
 ---

-[This section of the book is still a very early work in progress, more content will come soon!]{.alert}
+[This section of the book is still a work in progress, lots more content will come soon!]{.alert}

 # Equipment {.wide}
 ![](images/weapons.png "Weapons"){.left}